Urology of Greater Atlanta

 Many with a low sperm count choose to receive treatment when trying to conceive a child.
 Treatments for low sperm count include:

-1. Intracytoplasmic sperm injection (ICSI) with in vitro fertilization (IVF): A procedure that involves collecting a sperm sample and cleansing it to isolate the healthiest sperm.
+• Intracytoplasmic sperm injection (ICSI) with in vitro fertilization (IVF): These are assisted reproductive techniques that involve collecting a sperm sample and cleansing it to isolate the healthiest sperm.
 The sperm is then injected directly into the egg for fertilization.
 This is often the best treatment for males with a low sperm count.

 If you have concerns regarding low sperm count and male infertility and would like to know about the available treatment options, then make an appointment to speak to one of the urologists at Urology of Greater Atlanta.
 Call or book an appointment now.